If you’re unable to breastfeed your baby, or choose not to, then you’ll need the facts about formula feeding.

 Giving your baby lots of milk in one feed doesn’t mean they can last longer until their next feed – it’s just as likely to make them sick or cause them to put on too much weight.

 You’ll know your baby’s getting enough milk if they’re gaining weight and producing lots of wet and dirty nappies.
 By the end of the first week, your baby’s poo should be yellowish and have the consistency of mashed potato.
 As babies get older, they poo less often.
 As long as the poo is soft, they’re not constipated.
 If you do think they’re a bit constipated, look closely at the way the formula is made up or the type of formula you’re using.
-Talk to your public health nurse (health visitor) for more advice.
+Talk to your health visitor for more advice.

 - First Steps Nutrition – a website that provides more detailed information about UK formula milks.
 There’s also a simple guide.